raemone/Agents/samples/complex/dispatcher/dotnet/Dispatcher/README.md

 ### Identities

+This demonstrator is setup to use two identities Entra ID based identites and one API Key identity for Azure OpenAI.
+Thease instructions will guide you though the required configuration for the identities you need to setup.

 #### Azure Bot Service Bot identity

-This demonstrator is setup to use two identities for the Azure Bot Service(ABS) registration.
+> [!Note]
+> **To Run on your Local workstation**, To support running the Agent on your desktop, you will need to create a Application Identity in Azure with a Client secret or Client certificate.
+This identity should be in the same tenant that will configure the ABS Service in.
+>

+> [!Note]
+> **To Run on in Azure**, it is recommend that you use a managed identity and FIC to configure ABS related connections, however it is not required, For the purposes of this set of instructions we will not walk though this configuraiton
+>

-- ABS to Agent identity.
-This identity is used to connect between ABS and your Agent.
+- **ABS to Agent identity.** This identity is used to connect between ABS and your Agent.
 You have a few options here, however we will cover only 2 for the purposes of this demonstrator.
-- - Local workstation runtime.

-To support running the Agent on your desktop, you will need to create a Application Identity in Azure with a Client secret or Client certificate.
-This identity should be in the same tenant that your going to configure the ABS Service in.
+  - Create an Azure App identity within the same tenant you will setup your ABS server in.
+    - This identity should be configured with Client Secret or Client Certificate identity. if you use Client Certificate, the Certiifcate must be registred on your local workstation.
+    - This app does not need a redirect URI
+    - Once created, Capture the following information:
+      - Client\ApplicationID
+      - TenantID
+      - Client Secret (if so configured)

 - ABS OAuth Identity.
-This identity is used to create a token for a user.
+This identity is used as the broker identity to exchange a user token for a downstream service.
 This user access token can then be accessed by the Agent SDK for use to exchange for a downstream service.
+This identity will have the API scopes setup on it for accessing Copilot Studio

 -
 - OnBehalf of Identity for communicating to Microsoft Copilot Studio